plone/training/user_generated_content.rst

 .. note::

     All GenericSetup import steps, including this one, are run for **every add-on product** when they are installed.
-To make sure that it is only run during installation of your package the code checks for a marker text file ``ploneconfsite_marker.txt``.
+To make sure that it is only run during installation of your package the code checks for a marker text file ``ploneconfsite_default.txt``.

 This step makes sure the method ``post_install`` in ``setuphandlers.py`` is executed on installation.